DORA Metrics

 Metric Trends

-The trends page (under Metrics → Trends) shows charts for all four DORA metrics over time.
+The trends page (under Metrics → Trends) shows charts for all five DORA metrics over time.
 For 7-day and 30-day windows, data points are shown daily.
 For 90-day windows, data is aggregated weekly to keep charts readable.

 Use trends to track improvement over time, spot regressions early, and validate that process changes are having the intended effect on your delivery performance.